oduwsdl/web-memento-damage/README.md

 Memento Damage is a tool that helps to estimate the damage that happens on a memento.
 Although the main idea is to calculate damage on memento (URI-M), this tool can also be used for calculating damage on a live web page (URI-R).  </br>
 There are 2 ways to use this tool:
 - Online service
--- Website
+  - Website
--- REST API
+  - REST API
 - Local service
+  - Docker
+  - Library

 ## Online Service
 ### Website